Six Ways to Earn Trust as a Startup

 #1—Learn how to say “No”

-This may seem counter-intuitive at first, but once you learn how to do it effectively, it will absolutely change your world.
+This may seem counter-intuitive initially, but it will change your world once you learn how to do it effectively.
 There are a couple of caveats here, of course.

 You can’t just say "No" to a customer request and leave it at that.
 If a customer is asking for freebies, you know, because you’re new and they promise they’ll talk you up to all their friends, you need to be able to say, “That’s not a request we can fulfill at this time, how about we do XYZ instead…”

-When you turn down a customer's above and beyond request, come back later with an offer to do something extra, but on your terms.
-This way, you don’t set the precedent that you’ll do anything asked of you while showing that you’re more than willing to go above and beyond when it’s appropriate.
+When you turn down a customer's above-and-beyond request, return later with an offer to do something extra, but on your terms.
+This way, you don't set the precedent that you'll do anything asked of you while showing that you're more than willing to go above and beyond when appropriate.

-All of this comes down to you showing that you respect yourself, your company, and your available resources and that you aren’t willing to sacrifice any of these.
-Yet, it also shows that you value your customers and are willing to demonstrate that by doing what’s necessary to keep them happy.
+All this comes down to showing that you respect yourself, your company, and your available resources and aren't willing to sacrifice any of these.
+Yet, it also shows that you value your customers and are willing to demonstrate that by doing what's necessary to keep them happy.

 #2—Solve a problem

 People are looking for solutions.
-That’s probably how some of your early clients found you in the first place: they hit Google looking for an answer and found you.
-Be there to provide that answer, and you’ll have a customer for life.
+That's probably how some of your early clients found you in the first place: they hit Google looking for an answer and found you.
+Be there to provide that answer; you’ll have a customer for life.

-This can take several forms, from your marketing materials to your company’s social media presence (you are doing content marketing, right?).
+This can take several forms, from your marketing materials to your company's social media presence (you are doing content marketing, right?).
 Craft your marketing to show how your widget will solve the pain points you know folks are experiencing.
 Then be sure your sales team knows to focus on this in their spiels.
-Then be sure your marketing and social media people (even if that’s just you at this point) know to direct click-throughs to the landing pages that house this information.
+Then be sure your marketing and social media people (even if that's just you) know to direct click-throughs to the landing pages that house this information.

-Now start creating more content, in the form of images, videos (if you have the ability), and blog posts that highlight all the different ways your widget does what it does.
-Talk about all the industries it can be used in and all the various problems it will solve once it’s implemented.
-Now you have multiple streams of content going out that show a unified front of usefulness.
-This approach shows potential customers how you and your widget will solve the problem they came to Google to solve, and they’re all yours.
+Now start creating more content in the form of images, videos (if you can), and blog posts highlighting all the different ways your widget does what it does.
+Talk about all the industries it can be used in and all the various problems it will solve once it's implemented.
+Now you have multiple streams of content that show a unified front of usefulness.
+This approach shows potential customers how you and your widget will solve the problem they came to Google to solve, and they're all yours.

 #3—Don’t grow too big, too fast

-It’s always easier to be a big fish in a small pond than to be a guppie in the Pacific, right?
-Keep yourself at the size you need to be in order to serve your existing client base + what you foresee in the coming 6 months.
-That way, you stay nimble enough to pivot if necessary, while being able to keep your existing customers happy.
+It's always easier to be a big fish in a small pond than a guppie in the Pacific, right?
+Keep yourself at the size you need to be to serve your existing client base + what you foresee in the coming six months.
+That way, you stay nimble enough to pivot if necessary while being able to keep your existing customers happy.

-This applies in the other direction as well: think about the size of your clients.
-SMB (Small to Medium sized Businesses) clients are also nimble and have proven that they’re willing to take chances.
-After all, these companies are taking a chance just by existing in today’s business market, making them more likely to take a chance on another small business to support their needs.
-These businesses are also able to make decisions quickly, without getting bogged down in the bureaucracy that larger companies generally develop, which helps everyone's bottom line.
+This also applies in the other direction: think about the size of your clients.
+SMB (Small to Medium sized Businesses) clients are nimble and have proven willing to take chances.
+After all, these companies are taking a chance just by existing in today's business market, making them more likely to take a chance on another small business to support their needs.
+These businesses can also make decisions quickly without getting bogged down in the bureaucracy that larger companies generally develop, which helps everyone's bottom line.

 #4—Keep It Simple

-OK, what we mean here is the acronym K.I.S.S. or Keep It Simple Stupid.
-But that didn’t sound like a great heading.
+OK, we mean the acronym K.I.S.S. or Keep It Simple Stupid.
+But that didn't sound like a great heading.
 It is a fun little saying, though... with big implications.

-There’s some overlap here, as one of the primary ways to keep things simple is not to outgrow yourself.
-If you try to take on too many clients too quickly, you risk not being able to support your existing customers, who in turn will pack up and leave, taking their referrals with them.
+There's some overlap here, as one of the primary ways to keep things simple is not to outgrow yourself.
+If you try to take on too many clients too quickly, you risk being unable to support your existing customers, who will pack up and leave, taking their referrals.

-Finally, it means don’t try to be everything to everyone.
+Finally, it means don't try to be everything to everyone.
 That never ends well.
 You end up with burned-out employees, underwhelming sales numbers, and more fires than you can possibly put out.
-By keeping it simple, you can focus on your people, your product, and your customers all at the same time.
+Keeping it simple lets you focus on your people, product, and customers simultaneously.

 #5—Under promise, over deliver (at least at first)

-Going above and beyond has already been talked about, but it comes into play here as well.
+Going above and beyond has already been discussed, but it also comes into play here.
 This is an excellent way to impress your early customers, especially if you can do it in such a way as to highlight how much your product is helping them.
-These early successes are also fantastic tools in that they give you marketing fodder going forward.
+These early successes are also fantastic tools that give you marketing fodder going forward.
 Testimonials and awards look SO GOOD to potential clients and investors alike.

 Be careful with this one, however.
 Don’t let it become standard operating procedure to go above and beyond, or soon you’ll find that it’s no longer above or beyond and has become an expected part of your services.